Event Hightlights

 •Don't allow children to play with batteries or take toys with batteries to bed.

 •Educate family members who wear hearing aids about the hazards of small batteries to children.
-Help them
+Help them find safer ways of handling and disposing of the batteries.

 •Supervise children when they use products containing button batteries, such as musical greeting cards, remote controls, books, flashing jewellery and other small electronic devices.